A new poll of small business owners has found that female leaders are more resilient than their...

 The net result is to make it easier for you to take on people who are disabled, though tougher for them if they have to take time off because of their disability.
 Your best course is to base your decision on whether or not to shortlist on written, objective criteria, and to keep a record of how those criteria applied to all the candidates.

 6. What do we do about an otherwise well-qualified candidate for a job dealing with customers, who turns out to have a severe facial disfigurement?

 Less favourable treatment on the ground of 'disability' can be justified under the Equality Act only if the reason for it is both 'material to the circumstances' of the particular case, and 'substantial'.

 Moreover, it is unlawful for an employer to treat a disabled person less favourably, on grounds of their disability, than they would treat a person not having that particular disability, whose relevant circumstances (including their abilities) are the same as, or not materially different from, those of the disabled person.
 It would, therefore, be unlawful for you to turn down a candidate, solely on the grounds that other employees, or customers, would feel uncomfortable dealing with them.

-7. What is meant by the duty to make 'reasonable adjustments'?
+7. What is meant in discrimination legislation by the duty to make 'reasonable adjustments'?